junjizhi/lww-element-set/README.md

 #### Return Values of add/remove()

-However, in the API design, a natural question arises: What value should lww-set remove operation return?
+In the API, what value should lww-set remove operation return?
 We are facing the dilemma of using usual set semantic vs. lww-set state changes.

 For example, when add set and remove set are both empty, i.e., A() R(), we perform Remove(a,1) operation on the lww-set.
 From an external view, we are deleting a non-existing element in lww-set, so it should return False in this semantic.
 But what actually happens is remove set will record an R operation and the internal result is changed to: A() R(a,1).
 So it indeed **changes** the state of lww-set and it should return True.